FaizanKothariya/Pacman-Pro/README.md

 # Pacman-Pro
-This is for simple Pacman Game for Learning Gaming.
+This is for simple Pacman Game for Learning Gaming Development.